LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `balls(Balls)`
 	the test is expected to throw an exception term `Ball` where `Ball` is an element of the list `Balls`

-In the case of the `true(Assertion)` and `deterministic(Assertion)` outcomes, a message that includes the assertion goal is printed for assertion failures and errors to help to debug failed unit tests.
+In the case of the `true(Assertion)`, `deterministic(Assertion)`, and `all(Assertion)` outcomes, a message that includes the assertion goal is printed for assertion failures and errors to help to debug failed unit tests.
 Same for the `subsumes(Expected, Result)` and `variant(Term1, Term2)` assertions.
 Note that this message is only  printed when the test goal succeeds as its failure will prevent the assertion goal from being called.
 This allows distinguishing between test goal failure and assertion failure.

 Some tests may require individual condition, setup, or cleanup goals.
 In this case, the following alternative test dialect can be used: